psychotimmy/PascalBigIntegers/README.md

 ## Test programs

-**BigTest.pas** - a harness to check the correctness of each library function
+**BigTest.pas** - an incomplete harness to check the correctness of each library function

 **BigPrime.pas** - a sieve of Eratosthenes prime number generator